 1

 2

 3

 4

 5

 6

 7

 8 UNITED STATES DISTRICT COURT

 9 CENTRAL DISTRICT OF CALIFORNIA

-10
+10 f.

-11 NAME, Case No.
+11 [NAME], Case No. XX

-12 Plaintiff, STANDING ORDER FOR
+12 Plaintiff, STANDING ORDER FOR NEWLY ASSIGNED CIVIL CASES

-13 V. NEWLY ASSIGNED CIVIL CASES
+13 V.

-14 NAME,
+14 [NAME],

 15 Defendant.

 16

 17

 18 READ THIS ORDER CAREFULLY.
 IT CONTROLS THIS CASE

 19 AND DIFFERS IN SOME RESPECTS FROM THE LOCAL RULES.

-20 This case has been assigned to United States District Judge Sherilyn Peace

-21 Garnett.
-1 Both the Court and all counsel bear responsibility for the progress of

-22 litigation in this Court.
-"Counsel," as used in this Order, includes attorneys and

-23 parties who have elected to appear without an attorney and are representing

-24 themselves in this civil litigation (hereinafter referred to as "Pro Se Litigants").
-To

-25 secure the just, speedy, and inexpensive determination of every action, all counsel
+AND DIFFERS IN SOME RESPECTS FROM THE LOCAL RULES.

+This case has been assigned to United States District Judge Wesley L. Hsu.
+Both the Court and all counsel bear responsibility for the progress of litigation in this Court.
+"Counsel," as used in this Order, includes attorneys and parties who have elected to appear without an attorney and are representing themselves in this civil litigation (hereinafter referred to as "Pro Se Litigants").
+To secure the just, speedy, and inexpensive determination of every action, all Counsel-including Pro Se Litigants-are ordered to comply with this Order, the Federal Rules of Civil Procedure, and the Local Rules of the Central District of California.
+See L.R.
+1-3; L.R.